mrbinky3000/optimizing-react-renders-presentation/src/demo-05/README.md

 # Demo 5
-## Passing a prop to a Sub-Component Using Context
+## Passing a prop to a Sub-Component Using Recoil

 This demo uses Recoil.
 Recoil was created by Facebook.
 It feels like Redux, but with less boilerplate and is designed to be compatible with new React features like Concurrent Mode.